PureStorage-OpenConnect/SQL-Server-IO-Pressure-Check/README.md

 # SQL-Server-IO-Pressure-Check
 A perfmon data collector template for determining whether a SQL Server instance is experiencing IO related pressure.
+For anyone familiar with Oracle Automartic Workload Reports (AWR), this provides the means of rendering a similar type of report, but for SQL Server.

 ## Trace Collector Overview